 Huli Huli Chicken:

 How did the kids like our meal?

 While a few high schoolers glanced at our station, wrinkled their noses, and walked away, a lot of kids were curious about these three strange girls who were blasting Hawaiian music in their cafeteria.
-Some of the kids were drawn to the new smells ( “It smells so good here!” ), and one girl leaned over the station and asked us to please, PLEASE cook more of their lunch food.
+Some of the kids were drawn to the new smells ( “It smells so good here!” ), and one girl leaned over the station and asked us to please cook more food.
 Good to hear!

 My wonderful classmates, Bri and Nicole, serving with me on the cafeteria line:

 Public school food service is particularly hard because the menus must be constructed within strict nutrition and price guidelines.
 For example, this high school charges $2.50 per meal, which means that each meal needs to be made for around that much.
-It sounds easy, but it’s not: the students’ price must cover not only the food and the staff salaries, but also administration, utilities, paper products, water, etc, etc. And, what if a major piece of equipment breaks??
-The budget gets more complicated when you consider government subsidies, free vs. reduced price vs. full price lunch, etc. Like I said: school food service is hard.
+It sounds easy, but it’s not: the students’ price must cover not only the food and the staff salaries but also administration, utilities, paper products, water, etc, etc. And, what if a major piece of equipment breaks?
+The budget gets more complicated when you consider government subsidies, free vs. reduced price vs. full-price lunch, etc. Like I said: school food service is hard.
 Yo.
-Perhaps I’ll do a future post about the school food service system in the U.S. versus pretty much anywhere else.

 So, how about a recipe?
 I thought about sharing our Hawaiian Rice recipe, but after hand-mixing 400 portions of rice, my arms hurt just thinking about it.
 So, Huli Huli Chicken it is!